 For the EU market, all imported food items are subject to the EU sanitary and phytosanitary requirements, as well as strict certification requirements laid down by the individual country’s health authorities.
 In addition, imports of foodstuffs into EU countries must carry a Health Certificate.
 Packaged foodstuffs must also comply with EU food labelling, additive, flavouring and packaging legislation.
 New regulations controlling the type of material that is likely to come into contact with food, as well as their labelling, advertising and presentation have been introduced.

-The Standard for Nutrition Labelling of Prepackaged Foods (GB 28050-2011) came into effect on 1 January 2013.
-It requires the nutrition labelling of prepackaged food to include nutrition information, nutrition claims and nutrient function claims.
-It also gives requirements as to nutrition information specifications regarding the content of transfatty acids.
-Moreover, the Standard requires a description of the level, content, increase or decrease of energy and nutritional components in the food, with the specific content requirements and limitations set out.
+The Standard for Nutrition Labelling of Pre-packaged Foods (GB 28050-2011) came into effect on 1 January 2013.
+It requires that the nutrition labelling of pre-packaged food include nutrition information, nutrition claims and nutrient function claims.
+It also sets out requirements on nutrition information specifications regarding the content of transfatty acids.
+The Standard also requires that there be a description of the energy and nutrients contents and their respective nutrient reference values (NRV) in the food, with the specific content requirements and limitations set out.

 For the Japanese market, all food products are subject to examination under the Food Sanitation Law.
 Processed foods entering Japan are subject to three types of inspection: examination for bacterial content, testing for chemical content (including food additives), and visual inspection.
 Processed foodstuffs must also bear labels.
 In addition, Japan has control over the usage and import of most additives, which are added to or used with foods, beverages and medicines.
-Those who wish to import food, food additives, apparatuses or container-packages for sale or business must first notify the Minister of Health, Labour and Welfare on each occasion and inspections may be conducted.
+Those who want to import food, food additives, apparatuses or container-packages for sale or business must first notify the Ministry of Health, Labour and Welfare every time they do so, and inspections may be carried out.

-In developed economies like the US and the EU, there has been a shift in consumer taste in favour of healthy foods, partly as a result of the ageing population who seek easy-to-prepare, high quality nutritional foods to compensate for their lowered taste sensitivity.
+In developed economies like the US and the EU, there has been a shift in consumer taste in favour of healthy foods, partly because these economies’ ageing populations want easy-to-prepare, high quality nutritional foods to compensate for their lowered taste sensitivity.

-There is a rising trend of replacing animal protein with plant protein in the diet.
+There is a growing movement towards replacing animal protein with plant protein in people’s diet.
 Plant protein is lower in essential amino acids than animal protein, it also contains components that can help protect against chronic disease and promote overall bodily health.
-Some industry players said that plant protein also positively impacting climate change, conserving natural resources and respecting animal welfare.
-Products such as plant protein egg and vegan burger are getting more popular.
+Some industry players noted that plant protein replacing animal protein has a positive impact on climate change, conserving natural resources and respecting animal welfare.
+Products such as plant protein egg and vegan burger are becoming more popular.

-Food manufacturers are introducing low cholesterol/carbohydrate/added sugar foods.
-The quest for slimness has given rise to the development by Danone, Unilever and Kraft of “dietary foods” that contain added fibre to make the food more filling and delay digestion.
-This trend requires increased R&D capabilities and advanced production technology on the part of food manufacturers.
+Food manufacturers are increasingly introducing products low in cholesterol, carbohydrates or added sugar.
+Because many consumers want to be healthier and slimmer, companies such as Danone, Unilever and Kraft have developed diet foods that contain added fibre to make the food more filling and delay digestion.
+Catering to this trend requires food manufacturers to invest more in R&D capabilities and advanced production technology.

-Purchase of organic food is a major trend in both developed and developing countries.
-According to the US Organic Trade Association, organic food sales in the US reached US$47 billion in 2016 (increased from US$43 billion in 2015).
-Organic food encompasses a wide range of products including cheese, meat, wine, spices, nuts and canned goods.
+Increasing sales of organic food is a major trend in both developed and developing countries.
+According to the Organic Trade Association of the US, organic food sales in the US reached US$47 billion in 2016, an increase of US$4 billion from 2015.
+Organic food encompasses a wide range of products, including cheese, meat, wine, spices, nuts and canned goods.
 Organic generally means food grown or produced without the use of chemical synthetic fertilisers, pesticides and preservatives and unaffected by genetic engineering.
-Official definitions vary among countries, but may require a high standard in the growing practices, processing and handling of the produce.
+Official definitions vary between countries, but usually require high standards in the growing, processing and handling of the produce.
 Organic foods are increasingly available in supermarkets.